We have a school uniform and expect all children to wear it. The uniform requirements for children are listed below.

-The late arrival of children to school causes unnecessary disruption to learning and creates difficulties with regard to registration and dinner numbers, etc. Any child arriving after 8.55 a.m. must enter school via the main entrance and report their arrival to the administrator in the school office.
+The late arrival of children to school causes unnecessary disruption to learning and creates difficulties with regard to registration and dinner numbers, etc. Any child arriving after 8.55 a.m. must enter school via the main entrance and sign in using the Inventry system.
+They must then let a member of the office staff know what they would like to order for their dinner.
 Please note that children arriving late will be given a “late mark” and parents will be informed if the frequency of “late marks” is too high.

 Late arrivals for medical appointments are perfectly understandable but it would help if you could let the school know in advance if at all possible.

-Any child who has to leave school before the end of a session, eg to attend an appointment, must sign out at the main office.
+Any child who has to leave school before the end of a session, eg to attend an appointment, must sign out using the Inventry system.

 CHANGE OF CIRCUMSTANCES